jghauser/follow-md-links.nvim/README.md

 - file paths beginning with `~` (e.g. `[a file](~/folder/a_file)`).
 - web links (e.g. `[wikipedia](https://wikipedia.org)`)

-Local files are opened in neovim and web links are opened with the default browser (using `xdg-open`).
+Local files are opened in neovim and web links are opened with the default browser.
 Web links need to start with `https://` or `http://` to be identified properly.

 The plugin uses [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to identify links.
 This is beta stage software and written by someone who's mostly just discovering how to write lua.